CVE — seven layers (L0 .. L6)

 The naming clash is unfortunate; the disambiguation rule is:

-- When discussing the CVE frame, prefix with
+- When discussing the universal CVE frame, prefix with

 ATS-V-Ln: ATS-V-L0, ATS-V-L4.

-Documentation that mixes the two conventions without prefix is
+Documentation that mixes the conventions without prefix is a

 in the MTAC band.

-- Seven canonical symbols — the glyph taxonomy.
+- refinement: Seven canonical symbols — glyph taxonomy specialising the same axes.

-- Audit protocol — the gate runner that combines verdicts across layers.
+- operationalisation: Audit protocol — gate runner combining verdicts across layers.